SaladTechnologies/mds/inference-server/README.md

 - Batch Processing

-A batch_processor function runs on a separate daemon thread (terminating when the main program exits), grouping incoming requests every interval or until the batch size is reached, and then processes them with a delay,  simulating a batched inference operation and optimizing the GPU resource utilization.
+A batch_processor function runs on a separate daemon thread (terminating when the main program exits), grouping incoming requests every interval or until the batch size is reached, and then processes them with a delay,  simulating a batched inference operation to optimize the GPU resource utilization.

 The PROCESS_INTERVAL and BATCH_SIZE variables define the interval at which requests are grouped and the maximum batch size for each inference.